GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 - Am I able to borrow money from my IRA?
 - What is the minimum age I have to be to start taking money out of my IRA?

-The emails with request for IRA information will be sent to the IRA queue.
+The email with a request for IRA information is sent to the IRA queue.

 ## Additional resources